rcmaehl/WhyNotWin11/Langs/README.md

 1. Open issue or pull request
 2. In the title please include language name and whether you add a new one or update existing

-## Translator Role

-1. Link your GitHub to your Discord
-1. Tag rcmaehl#2289 on the Official Discord for translator role

 ## Review Process

 ##### When New Translation